Skip to main content

 Hot ball

-This game is a little bit hot potato and a little bit musical chairs.
+This game is a mixture of hot potato and musical chairs.
 First, ask the guests to stand in a circle and toss a ball back and forth until the music stops.
 When the music stops, everyone freezes just like freeze dance.
 The player holding the ball when the music stops is out.
 Start the music slowly and increase the tempo as the rounds go on.
-Last one standing is the winner!
+Last one standing is the winner.

 Water balloon baseball

-Make sure to tell parents that their kiddos should bring bathing suits and towels to the party for this birthday game.
+Make sure to tell parents that their kiddos should bring bathing suits and towels to the party for this cool birthday party game.
 Fill up a bunch of water balloons and put them in a kiddie pool.
-Set up a baseball diamond and have the children hit the balloons with a Wiffle Ball bat.
-Three exploded balls in a row is a home run!
+Set up a baseball diamond and have the children hit the balloons with a wiffle ball bat.
+Three exploded balls in a row are a home run!

 Obstacle course